CumulusNetworks/health-monitoring-checks/README.md

 Consul and any other Nagios compatible health monitoring system that can run on Cumulus Linux

+## Directory Structure

+* Plugins: List of Health monitoring plugins written mainly in BASH and Python
+* Sensu: Sensu Configuration json file examples using the plugins found in this directory.
+The list of checks configured are a list suggested by Cumulus Networks.

+###CONTRIBUTING

+1. Fork it.
+2. Create your feature branch (`git checkout -b my-new-feature`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin my-new-feature`).
+5. Create new Pull Request.

 ## License and Authors

 * Author:: Cumulus Networks Inc.